MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5987.md

 ms.search.form: Report_5987_Primary
 ms.date: 11/2/2024
 ms.service: dynamics-365-business-central
-# ms.custom:
+ms.custom:
-#  - ai-gen-docs-bap
+  - ai-gen-docs-bap
-#  - ai-seo-date: 10/23/2024
+ai-seo-date: 10/23/2024
-# ai.usage: ai-assisted
+ai.usage: ai-assisted
 ---

 # Expired Contract Lines - Test (report)

-The **Expired Contract Lines - Test** report shows which contract lines have expired and need to be removed from service contracts up to the date that you have specified.
+The **Expired Contract Lines - Test** report shows contract lines that are expired and need to be removed from service contracts up to the date that you specify.

-The report displays information such as contract numbers, the service items to be removed, the contract expiration dates, and line amounts.
+The report displays information such as:

-You can run the report different output options:
+- Contract numbers
+- Service items to remove
+- Contract expiration dates
+- Line amounts

+The report offers options for the output:

-* Enter the date up to which you want to check for expired contract lines.
+- Enter the date up to which you want to check for expired contract lines.
 The report includes contract lines with contract expiration dates on or before this date.
-* Select a reason code for the removal of lines from the contract.
+- Select a reason code for the removal of lines from the contract.

 ## Use cases